 The absurd sample at 3:00 is taken from Beastie Boys' "The New Style," a track from their 1986 debut, Licensed To Ill.
 The cartoonish tone of the sample - "mmm, drop!" - is well in keeping with the group's early irreverence, one which manifest itself with satirical enthusiasm and full-on novelty tracks.

 Though their debut remains an important moment in new school hip hop, their sophomore album, Paul's Boutique, remains their critical peak.

 At 3:40, Marl employs a looping vocal grab from his own roster, sampling Kool G Rap and DJ Polo's "It's A Demo."
 The track, produced by Marl himself, was released as a 1986 single on Cold Chillin' Records.
-The track, originally slated as a demo, was recorded at Marl's house.
+Originally slated as a demo, the song was recorded at Marl's house.
 The circumstances of the recording mirror that of Eric B. & Rakim's "Eric B. Is President" sessions, recorded at Marl's house one year later.

 Marl's brief sample of Afrika Bambaataa's "Death Mix Part 2" pays homage to one of hip hop's founding fathers.
 "Death Mix" was recorded live at James Monroe High School, a Bronx establishment, in 1983.
 Bambaataa was the founder of the Universal Zulu Nation, an early hip hop collective.
 He stepped down from his role after being accused of sexual assault in 2016.

 The final two vocal samples on the track are juxtaposed to pay homage to Kane's stomping grounds: Lewis Avenue in Bedford-Stuyvesant.